3creddy/dive-center-utilities/content/divemaster-training-course.md

 - **Minimum age:** 18 years
 - **Swimming ability:** Ability to swim 400 m and float/tread water for 10 minutes
 - **Medical:** Fit to dive (medical clearance within the last 12 months)
-- **Commitment:** Willingness to commit to a full-time internship for the agreed duration (2–6 months based on entry-level certification and experience)
+- **Commitment:** Willingness to commit to a full-time internship for the agreed duration (2-6 months based on entry-level certification and experience)
-- **Agreement:** Read and signed Candidate–Dive Center Agreement (Appendix A)
+- **Agreement:** Read and signed Candidate-Dive Center Agreement (Appendix A)

 ---